Almost CR quaternionic manifolds and their immersibility in HP^n: Introduction

+We remark that Theorem \ref{precedente} does not require analiticity assumptions and that $H^{2,2}(\wt\gg,W)=0$ is tantamount to the automatic vanishing of the $(G,\wt G)$-curvature $\cR^3$ of third order.
+We also note that $\cR^1$ and $\cR^2$ are well-defined intrinsic global objects on $M$ as a consequence of $H^{1,1}(\wt\gg,W)=H^{2,1}(\wt\gg,W)=0$ (see Proposition \ref{co1ord}).
+If $n=1$ then $\wt G=\GL_{1}(\bH)\cdot\Sp_1$ is isomorphic to $\mathrm{CO}_4^+$ and a four dimensional almost quaternionic manifold is just an (oriented) conformal manifold.
+We refer the interested reader to \cite{AS} where hypersurfaces of conformal manifolds are considered in the same spirit of Theorem \ref{precedente}.

+We make clear that Theorem \ref{precedente} does not say anything about $\cR^1=0$ being sufficient for the existence of a local immersion into a quaternionic manifold; it would be interesting to understand whether or not this is true.
+Explicit examples of homogeneous quaternionic contact manifolds are known (see \cite{LC, DC}).
+As a simple application of the necessary condition, we give in Theorem \ref{seraven} an explicit construction of a family of homogeneous almost CR quaternionic manifolds with a non-trivial essential $(G,\wt G)$-curvature $\cR^1$ at any point and therefore not admitting local immersions in any quaternionic manifold.
+The construction is based on a deformation of the standard quaternionic contact structure on the quaternionic Heisenberg group.
+Since any quaternionic contact manifold always admits an immersion in a quaternionic manifold (see \cite{Duc2}) this family also provides examples of homogeneous almost CR quaternionic manifolds which are not quaternionic contact.
+0.3cm

 The paper is organized as follows.
-In \S \ref{Preliminaries} we recall the basic definitions of quaternionic linear algebra and geometry; in \S\ref{prelquat} we recall the basics of $G$-structures $\pi:P\to M$ induced on submanifolds $M$ of manifolds $\wt M$ endowed with an almost quaternionic structure $\wt\pi:\wt P\to\wt M$ and explicitly determine the structure group $G$ (Proposition \ref{impor}).
-In \S \ref{orders} we construct a long exact sequence relating the generalized $H^{p,q}(\wt\gg,W)$ and the usual $H^{p,q}(\wt\gg)$ Spencer cohomology groups of $\wt\gg=\ggl_{n}(\bH)\oplus\sp_1$ (Proposition \ref{sux}), we calculate the formers for $q=0,1$ (Proposition \ref{co1ord}) and finally prove the main Theorem \ref{TeoremaRSF} on induced $G$-structures and their essential $(G,\wt G)$-curvatures.
+In \S \ref{Preliminaries} we recall the basic definitions of quaternionic linear algebra and geometry; in particular we describe the structure group $G$ in Lemma \ref{impor} and recall in \S\ref{prelquat} the basics of $G$-structures $\pi:P\to M$ induced on submanifolds $M$ of manifolds $\wt M$ endowed with an almost quaternionic structure $\wt\pi:\wt P\to\wt M$.
+In \S \ref{orders} we give a long exact sequence relating the generalized $H^{p,q}(\wt\gg,W)$ and the usual $H^{p,q}(\wt\gg)$ Spencer cohomology groups of $\wt\gg=\ggl_{n}(\bH)\oplus\sp_1$ (Proposition \ref{sux}), calculate the formers for $q=0,1$ (Proposition \ref{co1ord}) and finally prove Theorem \ref{TeoremaRSF} on induced $G$-structures and their essential $(G,\wt G)$-curvatures.